Being a Waypoint: Offerings from Our Community Pause

 On Monday January 20, 2025, Marcella Kraybill-Greggo and Henry Schoenfield offered a free one-hour Waypoints Pause via Zoom.
 On this day of both the Inauguration and the remembrance of Rev. Martin Luther King Jr., we endeavored to encircle the globe with a network of wisdom waypoints, collectively attuning to the higher during this transitional time.

-I can’t help but place this reading in the context of where we are today – in this moment of history – as the new administration takes power in Washington tomorrow – as there are disruptions in governments and cultures all around the world.
-(And by far, not incidentally, as we are also on the eve of the celebration of the life and witness of the Rev. Dr. Martin Luther King, Jr. tomorrow.)
+Today, in this moment of history – as the new administration takes power in Washington – as there are disruptions in governments and cultures all around the world.
+(And by far, not incidentally, as we also celebrate of the life and witness of the Rev. Dr. Martin Luther King, Jr.,) we can breathe together and lean into a knowing.

 Friends… this is our moment.